rust-lang/rfcs/text/0000-throw-expr.md

 of *errors as values* and the ergonomics benefits of implicit exceptions by introducing `expr?` and `try { .. }`.
 By introducing `throw expr` we can further erase parts of this dichotomy.

+## The time to reserve is now

+At the time of writing, a new Rust edition 2018 is being prepared.
+The opportunity to reserve new keywords is now.
+The next opportunity will be years from now.
+Therefore, postponing the reservation of `throw` as a keyword, because the proposal is not exactly the final design we end up with, would be a mistake, assuming we wish to introduce `throw` at some point.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation